Evan Troxel, NCARB

 🎧 Confluence podcast co-creator and co-host

 The Confluence podcast is the director’s commentary track for AEC industry software.
 Go behind the scenes with us to learn how and why decisions were made in the creation of your favorite software for the architecture, engineering, and construction industries.

-My work in the profession of architecture is in higher education, private and public K-12 schools, civic, commercial and residential projects.
+My 25-year career in the profession of architecture has been spent as a designer on projects in higher education, private and public K-12 schools, civic, commercial and residential projects.
 It's my passion.
 I believe that architecture can make our lives better.
 I also believe in being a well-rounded designer (not a Capital 'D' Designer - there's a difference) that solves problems through the process of design.
 I have much more interest in solving a client's problems during the planning of a building than what it looks like from the outside.

 From an early age I was encouraged to do two things that led me to decide to become an architect.
 The first was to always seek new experiences.
 Our family traveled a lot, and always found something new which helped us all gain a bigger perspective.
 The second was that I was encouraged to solve problems using a hands-on approach.
 I’m sure it’s why I still love being in my workshop so much.
 Thinking back, I’ve always been very curious and hands-on.
 I took apart and reassembled just about anything I could grab hold of.
 These are traits I rely on to get out of my comfort zone and always continue learning new things.

 The educational aspect of becoming an architect has always been a critical part of my career in the profession.
 The world needs more great architects, and like I say at the top of the page, I enjoy sharing what I know.
 I believe to my core that students should be armed with the information of previous generations so they aren’t forced to reinvent the wheel or start with a blank page.
 The trajectory of the profession should go upward.